CopperSpice API 2.0.0

 QByteArray QProcess::readAllStandardOutput ( )

-Regardless of the current read channel, this method returns all data available from the standard output of the process as a QByteArray.
+Regardless of the current read channel, this method returns all data available from the standard output of the command as a QByteArray.

 See also